 Web Page Item Description Authenticate ID Enter the Authenticate ID (up to 25 alphanumeric characters).
 Authenticate Password Enter the Authenticate Password (up to 25 alphanumeric characters).
 SIP Registration Enable/Disable SIP Registration.
+For information about the Point-to-Point Configuration, see Section 2.1.4.1, "Point-to-Point Configuration".
 Unregister on Reboot Select Yes to automatically unregister the Intercom when it is rebooted.
 Select No to keep the Intercom registered when it is rebooted.
 Register Expiration Enter the SIP Registration lease time in minutes (default 60 minutes).
 Dial-Out Extension Enter the button dial-out extension number.
 The Dial Out Extension also supports the addition of comma delimited pauses before sending additional DTMF tones (using rfc2833).
 The first comma will pause three seconds after a call is first established with a remote device.
 Subsequent commas will pause for two seconds.
 A pause of one second will be sent after each numerical digit.
 Examples of Dial-Out Extension strings: 302: Dial out extension 302 and establish a call.
 302,2 : Dial out extension 302 and establish a call.
 Wait three seconds and then send the DTMF tone '2'.
 302,25,,,4,,1: Dial out extension 302 and establish a call.
 Wait 3 seconds and then send the DTMF tone '2'.
 Send out DTMF tone 5.
 Wait six seconds.
 Send out DTMF tone 4.
 Wait four seconds.
 Send out DTMF tone 1.
 Note: The maximum number of total characters in the dialout field is 25.
-Save Settings Click this button to save your configuration settings.
+Saye Settings Click this button to save your configuration settings.
 Changing a parameter that has an asterisk next to it will cause a system reboot when saved.
 Intercom Setup Link to the Intercom Setup page.
 Network Setup Link to the Network Setup page.
 Upgrade Firmware Link to the Upgrade Firmware page.
 Home Page Link to the Home page.